Primer-Learning/PrimerToolsUnity/README.md

 If you think you might contribute to the tool, I recommend setting it up as a submodule inside your Unity project's repo.
 Or, you can just clone this repo into your Assets folder if you don't want to use git for your Unity project.

-If you run into other issues when setting up, [this might be helpful](https://thoughtbot.com/blog/how-to-git-with-unity).
+If you are planning to use git for your Unity project, [this might be helpful](https://thoughtbot.com/blog/how-to-git-with-unity).

 Once you get it open, there are four sample scenes.
 I'd recommend going through them in the order below.
 They also have some comments to help explain what they are doing.